HarshadRanganathan/helm-aws-external-dns/README.md

 # helm-aws-external-dns
 Helm chart for setting up External DNS in your EKS cluster to update public and private Route53 hosted zones.

+We need to install two External DNS services, one for updating Route53 public hosted zones and the other for updating private hosted zones.

+## Usage

 ## Pre-requisites